 This approach combines several potty training techniques.
 Like Azrin and Foxx’s approach, the method is parent-led.
 Like Brazelton’s approach, this method is gentle and gradual.
 There are several variants of this approach.
 Here I describe Barton Schmidt’s version.
 Dr. Schmidt is professor of pediatrics at the University of Colorado School of Medicine (Schmidt 2004b).

 Schmidt encourages parents to plan ahead.
-Months before you plan to begin training, help your child get ready (see my article opens in a new window“How to prepare your child for potty training”).
+Months before you plan to begin training, help your child get ready (see my article, “How to prepare your child for potty training”).
 Take your child to the store to pick out a potty chair.
-At home, leave the chair wherever your child spends most of her time.
-Encourage her to sit and play on it while fully clothed.
+At home, leave the chair wherever your child spends most of his or her time.
+Encourage your child to sit and play on it while fully clothed.
 After a couple of weeks—when your child is accustomed and comfortable with the potty chair—you can begin training.

 Start with practice runs.
 Make sure your child is wearing minimal, easy-to-remove clothing.
 If it’s warm enough, have your child wear a diaper only.
-Then watch your child for signs that he needs to pee or defecate (grunting, making faces, squirming, pulling at the diaper, etc).
-When he is about to void, remove his diaper and place him on the potty.
-Encourage him to use the potty (for example, say “try to go pee-pee in the potty”).
-If he does, reward him with praise, affection, and special treats (stickers or a snack).
+Then watch your child for signs that he or she needs to eliminate (grunting, making faces, squirming, pulling at the diaper, etc.).
+When the time is right, remove your child’s diaper, and place him or her on the potty.
+Ask your child to use the potty (for example, say “Try to go pee-pee in the potty…”).

-Continue to praise your child for using the potty.
-After your child has peed in the potty 10 times or more on her own initiative, introduce underpants.
-Portray them as a reward for progress.
-Let your child pick them out for herself, but make sure they are loose-fitting.
-You want pants your child can pull up and down herself.
+Schmidt advises parents to keep up a steady stream of praise — whenever a child uses the potty.
+And, after a child has taken the initiative and peed in the potty at least 10 times, he recommends that parents introduce “big-kid underwear.”
+Portray this as a reward for progress, and allow kids to choose underpants for themselves.
+Just make sure that the garments are loose-fitting, so your child can them pull up and down without your help.
 Once your child starts wearing underpants, reserve diapers for sleeping and travel.

 - Multiple potty chairs.
 Your child is more likely to remember to use the potty if he can see it.
 Put potty chairs in multiple locations.